Home from home

 Housemasters and Housemistresses play a vital role in overseeing the wellbeing of every pupil in their House, and ensuring they are flourishing academically and in their other activities.
 They are the primary point of contact for parents or guardians with any queries about their child.

 Each House also has an Assistant Housemaster or Housemistress, a House Matron and domestic staff.
 House Matrons looks after pupils’ health and also run the domestic side of the House.
 Should there be a need for medical care, a fully equipped purpose-built Health Centre is located centrally on the campus and Perth Royal Infirmary is nearby.

-House Tutors oversee a year group within a house and are responsible for approximately ten tutees.
-Tutors hold a weekly meeting with their tutees to make sure they’re balancing their academic workload, sports and extra-curricular activities in addition to using this time for general discussion.
-Topics covered include general etiquette, time keeping and personal goal setting.
+House Tutors oversee a year group within a House and are responsible for approximately ten tutees.
+Tutors hold two weekly meetings with their tutees to make sure they’re balancing their academic workload, sports and extra-curricular activities in addition to using this time for general discussion.
+Topics covered include etiquette, time keeping and personal goal setting.

 Each House also extends responsibilities to some senior pupils who do their best to make sure each pupil enjoys their time in the House and participates fully in the various activities on offer in the wider school.
 These senior pupils, led by the Head of House, use the insights they’ve built up over their years at Strathallan to answer younger pupils’ questions and to encourage them to take part in house activities like concerts, plays, musical and debating competitions, and so on.

 When pupils first join Strathallan they’re assigned a ‘buddy’ in their House.
 Their role is to make sure new pupils have a friendly face who can show them around, introduce them to new friends and answer any questions pupils may have.